wth-mvp-s/LT/git/git-quiz.md

 - [ ] To fire a script after updates are made to the remote repository
 - [ ] To debug all commit tags and release versions

 #### Q12.
-What option can you use to apply git configurations across your entire git environment?
+What option can you use to apply git configurations across your entire git environment? ok

 - [ ] `--all`
 - [ ] `--master`